The following post is from Shaina of Food for My Family and Olmanson Photography: 3-Ingredient Chocolate Peanut Butter Banana Ice Cream

 My kids are headed back to school today.
 While part of me is tremendously excited at the thought of having quiet work time available, I’m sad that summer is coming to a close.
 I always find myself a bit melancholy thinking of the things I wish we could have done or the activities that just didn’t quite get accomplished.

-Still, school doesn’t have to meant he end of enjoying the nice weather and having fun as a family.
-I’m determined to show the kids know I missed them (even when my brain is screaming “hallelujah for peace”) by welcoming them home with a sweet and easy treat that will keep small bellies content until dinner.
+Still, the beginning of school doesn’t have to mean the end of enjoying the nice weather and having fun as a family.
+I’m determined to show the kids I missed them (even when my brain is screaming “hallelujah for peace”) by welcoming them home with a sweet and easy treat that keeps small bellies content until dinner.

 Here is a fun and healthy way to enjoy the sweetness of time together:

 - 4 ripe bananas, cut into chunks